dgarcia-eu/EATLancetR/README.md

 # EATLancetR
-Replication materials for "#EAT-Lancet vs. #yes2meat: Understanding the digital backlash to the 'planetary health diet'"
+Replication materials for "EAT-Lancet vs. #yes2meat: Understanding the digital backlash to the 'planetary health diet'"